arrow_back_ios

 You can check the calculation here: http://jsfiddle.net/dwyrk513/1/

-• When converting an amount value to a string, use a dot as the separator if there is a fractional part of the number.
+• When converting the amount value to a string, use a dot as the decimal separator if there is a fractional part.

-• When receiving your requests, Bukza checks that the timestamp matches the current server time and does not lag by more than 5 minutes.
+• When receiving requests, Bukza checks that the timestamp matches the current server time and does not differ by more than 5 minutes.

-• When receiving requests from Bukza, we recommend you to check the hash and the timestamp in the same way.
+• When receiving requests from Bukza, we recommend that you also check the hash and timestamp in the same way.

 Option #1 "With pre-authorization"